joetang09/goengineer/README.md

 This is an app engineer simply.

 Use components by implement engineer/Component.

 Register a server by implement engineer/Server.

-Whatever what config is using by your component, the engineer will correct parse it.
+Whatever what configuration is using by your component, the engineer will parser it correctly.
 And the raw package has not injury.

-But there is some of flaws clearly, wuwuwuwu...
+But there are some of flaws clearly, wuwuwuwu...

-But, It is useful to you sometimes, Because it is in running.
+But, It is useful to you sometimes, because it is in running.

 Packing your component just like this :